Unappreciated: Singles

-Promotion
+Appearances

-The album was promoted mainly through interviews and live performances.
-The group performed their single, Do It to It on BET's 106 & Park & during the pre-show at the BET Awards 2006, and again on August 1, 2006 on ABC's Live with Regis & Kelly, and once more during BET's 106 & Party New Year's Eve special to introduce 2007.
-The group also made a special appearance on ABC's Good Morning America to introduce the snap dance and on August 15, 2006, the group made a live appearance on MTV's TRL to promote the release of their album.
-And in late November 2006, the group performed their single Unappreciated on BET's 106 & Park, which sparked rumors that Bow Wow & Cherish had some sort of altercation during the live taping.
-The group also embarked on their own mini-tour to promote the album, with shows at venues such as Six Flags and Orlando Studios.
-During this time Cherish was the only female group on select dates, as the opening act for Chris Brown's 'Up Close & Personal Tour', along with Ne-Yo, Lil Wayne, Julez Santana & Dem Franchize Boyz, which ran from August to October.
-Cherish ended up canceling a handful of their live shows, mainly their Californian concerts, due to rumors saying the group is very unorganized; it is stated that Neosha is the only member in the group who is organized and Farrah's son Jayden being sick, which caused the group to either cancel shows or shorten their live set with Farrah being absent.
-However, Cherish then went on a European promotional tour in November, and finished up the year with a few Jingle Jam shows in December.
+Unappreciated was promoted mainly through interviews and live performances.
+The group performed their single "Do It to It" on BET's 106 & Park, at the pre-show for the BET Awards 2006, and again on August 1, 2006, on ABC's Live with Regis & Kelly.
+They later performed the song during BET's 106 & Party New Year's Eve special to ring in 2007.
+The group also made a special appearance on ABC's Good Morning America to introduce the snap dance.
+On August 15, 2006, they appeared live on MTV's TRL to promote the album’s release.
+In late November 2006, Cherish performed their single "Unappreciated" on 106 & Park, a performance that fueled rumors of an on-air altercation between Bow Wow and the group during the live taping.

+To further support the album, Cherish launched a promotional mini-tour, performing at venues including Six Flags parks and Orlando Studios.
+They also served as the only female group on select dates of Chris Brown's Up Close & Personal Tour, alongside Ne-Yo, Lil Wayne, Juelz Santana, and Dem Franchize Boyz.
+During this period, the group canceled several shows, primarily in California, amid reports of internal disorganization, as well as personal circumstances, including the illness of Farrah's son, which occasionally resulted in shortened sets or performances without her.
+However, Cherish later embarked on a European promotional tour in November and closed out the year with several Jingle Jam appearances in December.